A SPECIALIZED CARE FOR LGBTQ+ ASIAN AMERICANS

 PhD in Couple and Family Therapy at Nova Southeastern University (2023)

-Insurance: Out-of-Network for All insurance plans.
-Can provide a superbill for all PPO plans
+Insurance: Out-of-Network for all insurance plans.
+Can provide a superbill for all PPO plans with out-of-network mental health benefits.

 Accepting New Clients: Telehealth Appointments available